Retro aluminum Christmas trees in Brevard, North Carolina

 Beautiful mini aluminum trees at the Aluminum Tree Museum in Brevard, North Carolina

 These trees – appropriately called Evergleam trees – were produced for 12 years.
 They came in various sizes and colors (silver, pink, gold) and typically sold for under 25 bucks.
 Back then, modern and cool described these trees.
 Because they looked modern and strange, they were often called “Space Age Christmas trees.”
-Today, they appeal to those seeking out the retro and kitschy.
+Today, they appeal to those seeking out the retro and kitsch.

-The Aluminum Tree Museum
+The Museum

-The Aluminum Tree Museum in Brevard, North Carolina
+Aluminum trees in Brevard, North Carolina

-The Aluminum Tree & Aesthetically Challenged Seasonal Ornament Museum and Research Center is a unique museum located just outside of downtown Brevard.
-According to the museum website, the idea began in 1991 when a friend gave owner Steven Jackson an aluminum Christmas tree he found in a dump.
+This unique museum is located just outside of downtown.
+According to the museum website, the idea began in 1991 when a friend gave owner Steven Jackson an aluminum tree he found in a dump.
 Jackson threw a party where he asked guests to bring their “most aesthetically challenged” ornaments.
-By 1998, Jackson owned 7 aluminum trees.
-Friends continued to find trees at flea markets, as well as some long forgotten in old attics.
-Eventually, the number of trees necessitated the need for a larger space, hence the birth of the museum.
-Today, the museum displays over 2 dozen trees.

-Beautiful aluminum trees at the Aluminum Tree Museum in Brevard, North Carolina
+Mini trees at the Aluminum Tree Museum in Brevard, North Carolina

-For anyone who grew up with an aluminum tree, this museum should be a real treat.
-Visiting this museum will surely bring back nostalgia of Christmas’s past.
-Many people who are environmentalists actually prefer aluminum trees as you can use them year after year.
-In an area like WNC where there is much beauty to be found all around, this aluminum tree museum fits in perfectly.
-If you look through old pics online of living rooms with aluminum trees, you have to admit there is a certain classy appeal.
+For anyone who grew up when these trees were all the rage, this museum should be a real treat.
+Visiting will surely bring back nostalgia of Christmases past.
+Many people who are environmentalists actually prefer them as you can use them year after year.

 The Collection